 project:validate

-Validates the folder that contains the SuiteCloud project.
+Validates the folder with your SuiteCloud project.

 If you run suitecloud project:validate